msangel/msangel.github.io/_drafts/docker-practice-in-5-minutes.md.md

 The ordering of the lines in the Dockerfile is important as Docker caches the intermediate images, in order to speed up image building.
 Order your Dockerfile by putting the lines that change more often at the bottom of the file.

-The Dockerfile supports 13 commands
+The Dockerfile supports 13 commands.
+Some of the commands are used when you build the image and some are used when you run a container from the image.
+Here is a list of the commands and when they are used.

 BUILD Commands:
 FROM – The image the new image will be based on.
 MAINTAINER – Name and email of the maintainer of this image.